uhppoted/uhppoted-mqtt/documentation/greengrass.md

 ## Raison d'être

-AWS Greengrass has a couple of expectations that make getting _uhppoted-mqtt_ configured to connect to the _Moquette_ MQTT broker component non-trivial until you've read a couple of reams of documentation which in turn requires more than a little coffee:
+AWS Greengrass has a couple of expectations that make getting _uhppoted-mqtt_ configured to connect to the _Moquette_ MQTT broker component non-trivial until you've read a couple of reams of documentation along with more than a little
+coffee:

 1. By default, _Moquette_ is configured to require TLS mutual authentication i.e. clients are required to present a valid X.509 certificate signed by a common certificate authority during the intial TLS handshake.